replicatedhq/help-center/content/docs/vendor-rbac/examples.md

 ## Support Engineer

-The support engineer policy grants read access to releass, channels, and application data, but read-write access to customer and license details.
+The support engineer policy grants read access to release, channels, and application data, but read-write access to customer and license details.

 ```json
 {